 If your spouse is comfortable with taking on the full responsibility of the debt, a lender may be willing to approve a student loan for H4 visa holders based on the spouse’s income or credit history.
 Similar to a cosigner, the spouse is then responsible for making on-time payments until the loan is repaid.

 Lenders That Work With H4 Visa Holders

-Currently, there is only one lender willing to provide a student loan for H4 visa holders – Stilt, a fintech company that began in 2016.
-It focuses on providing student loans for visa holders through a simple, transparent online platform.
+Currently, there is only one lender willing to provide a loan for H4 visa holders – Stilt, a fintech company that began in 2016.
+It focuses on providing loans for visa holders through a simple, transparent online platform.
 Interest rates start at 7.99% APR while the maximum rate depends on the state you live in.

 The company only offers loans in certain states and specific underwriting requirements must be met.
 These are focused on income, credit history, and the reason for the loan.
 To be eligible, applicants must also be physically present in the U.S. and have a U.S. bank account.

-Stilt’s ability to offer a student loan for H4 visa holders is made easier with more flexible cosigner options and the ability for a spouse to apply directly.
+Stilt’s ability to offer a loan for H4 visa holders is made easier with more flexible cosigner options and the ability for a spouse to apply directly.

 Other Ways to Fund Your Education When You’re on an H4 Visa